"Jeremiah was very professional. Top notch communication. Did a fantastic job on my property."

 The forestry mulcher head handles vegetation up to about 8 inches in diameter efficiently.
 Larger trees are typically felled first with the excavator and then mulched, or removed as part of a land clearing scope.

-How long does brush mulching take?
+How long does forestry mulching take?

 Most residential lots (under 1 acre) are completed in a single day.
 Larger acreage projects are typically 1-3 acres per day depending on vegetation density.